abatten/abatten.github.io/pages/about.md

 Thesis title: *Fast radio bursts as probes of the intergalactic medium and galaxy evolution*

 #### Masters of Research (2017-2018)
-I completed my Master of Research (MRes) at Macquarie University in November 2017.
+I completed my Master of Research (MRES) at Macquarie University in November 2018.
 For my Master's thesis, I studied and ran simulations of the common envelope phase of giant stars.
 In particular, I was interested in how the dynamics of the common envelope change in a system that contains *three* bodies as opposed to the traditional two.
-My MRes supervisor was Prof. Orsola de Marco.
+My MRES supervisor was Prof. Orsola de Marco.

-This Title: *Too Close; Yet Too Far: The Common Envelope Interaction of Triple Systems*
+Thesis Title: *Too Close; Yet Too Far: The Common Envelope Interaction of Triple Systems*

 #### Bachelor of Advanced Science (2013-2015)
 I completed my undergraduate degree (BAdvSci) at Macquarie University in Sydney, AUS, in 2015.